SHREENITHI194-DOT/Placement-Predictor/README.md

-# Placement-Predictor
+# Placement Predictor

-Used python and flask along with Machine learning Algorithm (Logistic regression) to predict whether a student can get placed or not with courses done,IQ level , CGPA scale and resume uploaded.
+A simple ML project using Flask and scikit-learn to predict student placement based on CGPA, IQ, and extra courses.